PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Any system that attempts to achieve **security by obscurity** is one that relies on keeping the details of its design and/or implementation secret.
 In cryptography, this would be specifically a system that relies on keeping the design details of the cryptographic scheme secret.
 So security by obscurity is in direct contrast to Kerckhoffs’ principle.

 The ability of openess to bolster quality and security also extends more broadly to digital world than just cryptography.
 Free and open source Linux distributions such as Debian, for example, generally have several advantages over their Windows and MacOS counterparts in terms of privacy, stability, security, and flexibility.
-While that may have multiple causes, the most important principle is probably, as Eric Raymond phrased it in his famous essay "The Cathedral and the Bazaar," that "[g]iven enough eyeballs, all bugs are shallow.”<sup>[3](#footnote3)</sup> It is this wisdom of the crowds type principle that gave Linux its most significant success.
+While that may have multiple causes, the most important principle is probably, as Eric Raymond phrased it in his famous essay "The Cathedral and the Bazaar," that "given enough eyeballs, all bugs are shallow.”
+[3] It is this wisdom of the crowds type principle that gave Linux its most significant success.

 One can never state unambiguously that a cryptographic scheme is "secure" or "insecure."
 Instead, there are various notions of security for cryptographic schemes.
 Each **definition of cryptographic security** must specify (1) security goals, as well as (2) the capabilities of an attacker.
 Analyzing cryptographic schemes against one or more specific notions of security provides insights into their applications and limitations.